JooHyukKim/sample_codes_java/headfirst-design-pattern/README.md

 - A facade decouples a client from a complex subsystem.
 - Implementing a facade requires that we compose the facade with its subsystem and use delegation to perform the work of the facade.
-- You can implement more than one facade for a subsystem.
+- You can implement more than one facade for a subsystem

-## Important Notes

-- the only constant in software is **CHANGE**
+### Template Methods

+- **Template Method Pattern** defines the skeleton of an algorigthm in a method, deferring some steps to subclasses.
+- Template Method lets subclasses redefine certain steps of an algorithm without changing the algorithm's structure.
+    - EX == abstract class `CaffeineBeverage` subclassed by `Coffee` and `Tea`
+- can use `Hooks` to allow subclasses to **optionally** control the workflow of the Template Methot